-1. it describes a precise path (sometimes a relative path, sorry!) to the page you want, e.g. smartstuff.com. smartstuff.com/stories doesn’t mean that a folder called stories exists, hence relative.
+1. It describes a precise path (sometimes a relative path, sorry for being techie!) to the page you want, e.g. smartstuff.com. smartstuff.com/stories doesn’t mean that a folder called stories exists, hence relative.

 3. It passes to a website or search engine, lots of secret information known to your browser and not seen by you.
 This will include a cookie by which you can be recognised and might include your home address, the browser used, and a potentially dangerous list of stuff you wouldn’t normally tell a stranger if you knew what you were doing.

 The list can look harmless until you consider how it might be used and weigh the extra information of two variables combined.
-Examples include; Browser, extensions, battery level, screen size of browser, browsing settings, PC settings, IP address.
-A classic usage of this is to combine them to create a unique cookie that turns out to be almost as unique and useful as the standard browser cookie many people would like to turn off and gets over the inconvenience of people hiding their cookies.
-It also includes things like the mac address which is unique to your phone or PC and especially dangerous to journalists and people whose lives might be put in danger if malign authorities know that they accessed certain information for example, or expressed opinions or even asked questions in certain company.
+Examples include the apparently harmless; Browser, extensions, battery level, screen size of browser, browsing settings, PC settings, IP address.
+A classic usage of this is to combine them to create an almost unique cookie that turns out to be almost as unique and useful as the standard browser cookie many people would like to turn off and gets over the inconvenience of people hiding their cookies.
+It also can include things like the mac address which is unique to your phone or PC and especially dangerous to journalists and people whose lives might be put in danger if malign authorities know that they accessed certain information for example, or expressed opinions. or even asked questions in certain company.
+Think Assange.